informatics-isi-edu/ermrest/user-doc/annotation.md

 <iframe src="https://www.example.org/collections/123/media/XYZ"></iframe>
 ```

-### 2016 Column Order
+### 2016 Visible Columns

-`tag:isrd.isi.edu,2016:column-order`
+`tag:isrd.isi.edu,2016:visible-columns`

-This key indicates that the presentation order for columns in a table
+This key indicates that the presentation order and visibility for
-are different than the stored order in the database.
+columns in a table, overriding the defined table structure.

 Supported JSON payload pattern:

-- `[` _colname_ `,` ... `]`: The list of _colname_ provides the presentation order.
-  - Visibility of columns is determined independently from this ordering specification.
-Invisible columns MAY be included in the _colname_ list and do not affect the relative presentation order of visible columns.
-  - Any _colname_ that is not present in the actual table definition is ignored.
-  - Any visible column that is present in the table definition but absent from the _colname_ list SHOULD be presented **after** the columns named in this annotation.
-The relative order of all such visibile and unlisted columns SHOULD be consistent with their storage order in the database.
+- `{` ... _context_ `:` _columnlist_ `,` ... `}`: A separate _columnlist_ can be specified for any number of _context_ names.

+Supported _context_ names:

+- `entry`: Any data-entry presentation context, i.e. when prompting the user for input column values.
+  - `edit`: A sub-context of `entry` that only applies to editing existing resources.
+  - `create`: A sub-context of `entry` that only applies to creating new resources.
+- `filter`: Any data-filtering control context, i.e. when prompting the user for column constraints or facets.
+- `compact`: Any compact, tabular presentation of data from multiple entities.

+Supported _columnlist_ patterns:

+- `[` _colname_ `,` ... `]`: Present columns from the table with name matching _colname_, in the order specified in the list.
+Ignore listed _colname_ values that do not correspond to column in the table.
+Do not present table columns that are not specified in the list.

 ### 2016 Foreign Key